Rebecca West: Later life

 As West grew older, she turned to broader political and social issues, including humanity's propensity to inflict violent injustice on itself.
 Before and during World War II, West travelled widely, collecting material for books on travel and politics.
 In 1936–38, she made three trips to Yugoslavia, a country she came to love, seeing it as the nexus of European history since the late Middle Ages.
 Her non-fiction masterpiece, Black Lamb and Grey Falcon is an amalgamation of her impressions from these trips.
 New York Times reviewer Katherine Woods wrote: "In two almost incredibly full-packed volumes one of the most gifted and searching of modern English novelists and critics has produced not only the magnification and intensification of the travel book form, but, one may say, its apotheosis."

-West was assigned by Ross' magazine to cover the Nuremberg trials for The New Yorker, an experience she memorialized in the book A Train of Powder.
+West was assigned by Ross's magazine to cover the Nuremberg trials for The New Yorker, an experience she memorialized in the book A Train of Powder.
 In 1950, she was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 She also went to South Africa in 1960 to report on apartheid in a series of articles for The Sunday Times, particularly regarding a prominent trial for a seditious uprising aiming to establish Communist rule.

+West was a close friend of Vyvyan Holland, son of Oscar Wilde.
+When the Holland family was facing bankruptcy in the 1950s, she stepped in to pay for the Eton tuition of Wilde's grandson, Merlin Holland.

 She accidentally misidentified a South African judge for some questions put by another judge and was sued for libel along with the Sunday Times whose editor, Harry Hodson, failed to support West.
 She wrote "My problem is complicated by the fact that the defence, the people who would naturally be against the Judge and for me, are mostly Communist and won't lift a finger for me.
 It worries me a lot.
 It's so hard to work with this hanging over me."
-She felt her only support was her friends, the anti-apartheid politician Bernard Friedman and his wife, with whom she stayed in Johannesburg.
+She felt her only support came from her friends, the anti-apartheid politician Bernard Friedman and his wife, with whom she stayed in Johannesburg.
 "I will get over this case.
 But it isn't easy to feel that some people are for no reason that you know of possessed by an intention to ruin you; and I also felt I was letting you down in South Africa.
 I have been deeply grateful for all the kindness and sympathy you have shown me and I thought of Tall Trees as a warm place in a chilly world."

 She travelled extensively well into old age.
 In 1966 and 1969, she undertook two long journeys to Mexico, becoming fascinated by the indigenous culture of the country and its mestizo population.
 She stayed with actor Romney Brent in Mexico City and with Katherine (Kit) Wright, a long-time friend, in Cuernavaca.